crm363/MyTechSkills/README.md

 <details><summary>Power BI + Dashboard</summary>
 <br>
-This is where I will put my skills learned in Power BI and the accompanying dashboard
+I conpleted the course Analyzing and Visualizing Data with Power BI on edX.org (below is the course overview).
+By completing this course, I learned how to upuload and manipulate data in Power BI...
+All of this culminated with me creating a custom dashboard from a set of assigned data.
+I have added a video to showcase my dashboard.
 <br>
 <br>
 </details>